 - Breakfast and dinner daily included in the homestay option only

 - Professional development workshop “How you use this experience to help you land your dream job”

 - Spanish language classes (if selected in program package): Language classes are held in the morning (unless the internship work is scheduled for the morning, in which case language classes will be held in the afternoon).
-Classes will be held one week of the program (in Week 2) and will be 20 hours of language instruction.
+Classes will be held one week of the program (in Week 2 or Week 3), will involve 20 hours of language instruction and will be taught in Spanish, not English.
 Interns will do a self-test to place themselves into a level of competence or declare themselves as beginner.

 - CISaustralia 24/7 on-site support – Site Director

 - Visa fees